NaphatPi/real-time-taxi-trip-prediction/README.md

 ## Dataset
-Our demonstration use samples from New York City Taxi and Limousine Commission (TLC) Trip Record Data (https://registry.opendata.aws/nyc-tlc-trip-records-pds/)
+Our demonstration uses samples from New York City Taxi and Limousine Commission (TLC) Trip Record Data (https://registry.opendata.aws/nyc-tlc-trip-records-pds/)

 ## Set up instruction
 This project derived from the AWS workshop - [Real Time ML inference on Streaming Data](https://catalog.us-east-1.prod.workshops.aws/workshops/63069e26-921c-4ce1-9cc7-dd882ff62575/en-US/lab7#overview) - which utilizes several AWS services.
 To learn more about the core architecture, please follow the link to see more detailed settings.
+All codes and additional detail for each service could be found below.

 ### AWS Sagemaker
 Please follow the 2 jupyter notebooks in sagemaker folder too see how to perform data cleaning, data exploration and ML model training and deployment.
 Small samples of training data are stored in sample_data folder, which could be used as a reference to the structures of the dataset.